top of page

 Previously, Dan was the senior economist and director of strategic development for Cowles Media and the Star Tribune newspaper in Minneapolis for 15 years.
 For more than 30 years, he also served as an expert witness for the government and private plaintiffs in civil rights litigation against the public systems of higher education in several southern states.

-Since retiring, Dan has volunteered at Cookie Cart, a nonprofit urban bakery that provides job readiness, leadership, customer service, and financial literacy skills to low-income youth aged 15-17 from Minneapolis and Saint Paul.
-During the school year, Dan also volunteers as a math tutor at his local parish elementary school, and teaches the Catechesis of the Good Shepherd at the parish’s preschool.
-Dan has five adult children and 11 grandchildren.
+After retiring, Dan volunteered at Cookie Cart, a nonprofit urban bakery that provides job readiness, leadership, customer service, and financial literacy skills to low-income youth aged 15-17 from Minneapolis and Saint Paul.
+Since moving back to the Bay Area in 2020, Dan has also been actively involved with the Catholic Mobilizing Network, the national Catholic organization working to abolish the death penalty, and with various social justice ministries at St. Ignatius parish in San Francisco.
+Dan has five adult children and 12 grandchildren.

 bottom of page